Frequently Asked Questions

 • Many courses have prerequisites or co-requisites; check the Course Descriptions section for details.

 Students who have taken an ASL course from another college or university and wish to be placed in higher level of ASL courses may take an ASL placement test.
-Students who have not taken an ASL course for at least one year must take the ASL placement test to see if they still have skills and knowledge that will foster success in the next level ASL course.
+Students who have not taken an ASL course in at least two consecutive semesters must take the ASL placement test to see if they still have skills and knowledge that will foster success in the next level ASL course.

-A student must receive a final grade of “C” or higher in all ASL, IPP, or COE courses in order to receive credit for that course toward an Interpreter Education A.A.S.
+A student must receive a final grade of “C” or higher in all ASL, IPP, or WBL courses in order to receive credit for that course toward an Interpreter Education A.A.S.
 (A55300) degree.